-Piedmont International University welcomes applications from students who come from outside the United States.
+Piedmont International University celebrates diversity and throughout our history has received students representing 83 countries.
 An international student is defined as a student in non-immigrant status who is not a U.S. citizen or does not have U.S. permanent residence.
 Follow the steps below to submit your information.
 We look forward to hearing from you.

 Steps to apply

 - Submit the $60 application fee using a debit or credit card here (or by calling 336-714-7937).